jallen2034/cbc-take-home/README.md

 ### Server Side Data Transformation: Building a Hierarchical Structure

-To optimize data processing, I implemented a helper function, `buildJobHierarchyTree()`, which is executed on the server-side first when the React component at the top of the tree here mounts.
+To optimize data processing, I developed a helper function, `buildJobHierarchyTree()`, which is executed on the server side when the top-level React component mounts.
 This function transforms the JSON data into a structured, tree-like format for each unique job.
-It accepts a parent job ID as an argument and recursively retrieves all associated child jobs, organizing them hierarchically.
-The resulting nested structure allows each unique job to contain multiple levels of sub-jobs, facilitating accurate cost calculations.
+By accepting a parent job ID as an argument, it recursively retrieves all associated child jobs and organizes them hierarchically.
+The resulting nested tree-like structure allows each unique job to encompass multiple levels of sub-jobs, thereby facilitating precise cost calculations.

 Although alternative approaches probably exist, such as using a more iterative method or directly leveraging the existing JSON structure for all unique jobs and dependencies, I found this recursive approach of building individual job hierarchies